open-edge-insights/eii-c-utils/README.md

 ## Installation

 > **NOTE:** This is a mandatory step to use this library in
-> C/C++ EII modules and EII Message Bus library.
+> C/C++ OEI modules and Message Bus library.

-The EII Utils library can be installed in two different ways.
+The OEI Utils library can be installed in two different ways.

 1. Through published Debian, Fedora, or Alpine APK packages
 2. Installing form source